 The Qualicum Beach Museum would like to acknowledge that the land on which we gather is the unceded traditional lands of the Coast Salish peoples, specifically the Qualicum First Nations whose historical relationship with the land continues to this day.

 Be sure to check out this Google Earth Engine time-lapse of satellite imagery from 1984 to 2020!
 To view the time-lapse, please click on the image or here.

 Over the past months, we’ve asked the community to share their poetry with us.

 Inspired by the COVID-19 pandemic, these authors of all ages reflect on our new normal and life in Qualicum Beach.

 Join us for QB Reads, a festival celebrating local writers and creativity.
-Stay tuned for more events in 2022!
+Stay tuned for more events!

 Oral History Theatres

 The Qualicum Beach Museum has two short documentaries based on recordings of local oral histories of Qualicum Beach.
 The making of these involved interviewing several descendants of local pioneers, videotaping the interviews, and compiling countless hours of amazing stories and collective memories.